Great, let’s get started

 No. TPD insurance will only provide a one-time lump sum benefit.

-If you’re looking for an insurance cover that can replace a portion of your monthly income, consider getting income protection insurance.
+If you’re looking for insurance cover that can replace your income and provide monthly benefits, consider getting income cover or mortgage protection insurance

 What can prevent a claim?

-Insurers won’t pay a benefit if the life insured’s disability is caused directly or indirectly by deliberate self-harm or participation in criminal activity.
-If the life insured dies within three months after being totally disabled, no benefit will be paid as well.
+Insurers won’t pay a benefit if the life insured’s disability is caused directly or indirectly by deliberate self-harm or participation in criminal activity, or if the life insured dies within the waiting period (usually three months after being totally disabled).

 Is the total permanent disability insurance payout taxable?